bbauska/JS-CellarDoor/README.md

 <h1 id="js44">44.
 Logarithmic Time Complexity `O(log n)`</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 Logarithmic time complexity is when the runtime grows logarithmically with the input size.
 As the input size increases, the runtime of the algorithm increases, but at a much slower rate compared to linear or quadratic time complexities.
 In a logarithmic time algorithm, the number of operations scales logarithmically with the input size.

 Logarithmic time complexity is denoted by Big O notation as O(log n) or "O of log n", where n represents the size of the input.

-## Example: Logarithmic Time Complexity Function
+<h3>Example: Logarithmic Time Complexity Function</h3>

 Consider a function called `findPower` that calculates the power of a number using recursion.
 The function takes two parameters:

 - `base` - the base number.
 - `exponent` - the exponent to which the base is raised.